gaiterjones/cross-browser-ajax-file-uploader/README.md

 ### Configuration

-Edit the configuration file
+Edit the filea

 	config/applicationConfig.php
+	lib/js/fileUpload.js

-Add the path to your upload folder, must be writeable.
-Add a comma seperated list of supported file types.
+Add the path to your upload folder - must be writeable.
+Add a comma seperated list of supported file types in the applicationConfig file.

+Update the path to fileupload.php in the two ajax function in fileUpload.js to match the installation path of the code.
+You may also need to update the path to the uploadify swf too.

-Look at the code in demo.html and copy the XHR and Flash divs to your site as well as the required javascript and css files.
+Look at the code in demo.html and copy the XHR and Flash divs as well as the required javascript and css files to your own html.

-Test!
+## Acknowledgements
+http://www.uploadify.com/ for the Flash uploader.

 ## License